Community television in Australia: Licensing

 Australia has a special type of broadcasting licence for community television which is available via free-to-air terrestrial reception.
 Holders of a community television licence must conform to various rules, primarily relating to advertising and to a lesser extent, program content.
-They are licensed by, and regulated by, the Australian Communications and Media Authority (ACMA).
+They are licensed by, and regulated by, the Australian Communications & Media Authority (ACMA).

 In the strictest sense of the term, Australian community television is the officially licensed stations and their programming.
 However, there are a number of stations and distributors that release similar content - but they are not subject to government regulation.

 Community support

 Some community television programs are made by amateurs volunteering their skills to produce programs about their own communities and special and diverse interests.
 In other cases, not-for-profit organisations and independent content creators produce programs.
 The sector is represented by the Australian Community Television Alliance.

 Community television is funded by a mixture of sponsorship, subscriptions and donations, membership fees, grants, and merchandise sales.
 It receives no regular national government funding.
 Many programs are paid for by the producers themselves.

 The Antenna Awards, recognising outstanding community television programs, were established in 2004 and were awarded annually until 2010.
 They are traditionally hosted at a gala awards ceremony at Federation Square in Melbourne by C31 Melbourne, and have been revived twice – once in 2014, and again in 2019.The 2021 Antenna Awards were postponed a number of times and eventually held online with the iconic statuette being awarded to over 20 recipients.

 A special emphasis of community television is the provision of programs in an increasing range of community languages and about community cultures.
 Over twenty languages groups, many from newly migrant and refugee communities, are broadcast regularly by the community television stations.
 Australian Community Television producers are often also producers of other community media, such as the Student Youth Network.